brownben/website/index.md

 ---
-title: The Vue Point
-subtext: Updates, tips & opinions from the maintainers of Vue.js.
+title: Hi I'm Ben
 ---

+# benbrown.dev

+This is the source for my website, it is powered by VitePress, and based off of the [VueJS Blog](https://github.com/vuejs/blog)